Getting Started

 How to integrate the Apps Panel SDK bridge in your app

 The Apps Panel SDK is made to work with the Apps Panel Back Office.
-It provides a set of tools making your development easier and permitting to access all the features developed by Apps Panel.
+It provides a set of tools making your development easier and allowing access the features developed by Apps Panel.

 The following information explain how to get started by implementing the SDK in your app.

-In order to use the Apps Panel SDK features, you need to add the git repository in the pubspec.yaml.
+In order to use the Apps Panel SDK features, add this to your pubspec.yaml, you need to have access to https://gitlab.apnl.tech/sdk-mobile/sdkmobile-flutter.

 dependencies: